bisqwit/that_terminal/README.md

 * Combining diacritics
 * Letters that change shape depending on position in word (such as word-final glyphs in Hebrew)

-This video is designed for programming video production purposes.
+This program is designed for programming video production purposes.

 ## What is a terminal emulator?